madviking/pydantic-llm-tester/docs/MODEL_CONFIG_CHANGE.md

     7.4.
 Modify relevant CLI commands and core logic to access model information from the central dynamic source.
     7.5.
 Create test(s) to verify that LLM model management commands have been removed from the CLI.
     7.6.
 Remove LLM model management commands and associated logic from the CLI.
+    7.7.
+For general run commands, user should always define which models to test with.

 8.  **Update Cost Calculation Logic**
     Status: Not started